The health and safety of everyone involved with our organization is very important to the National Kidney Foundation of

 What is it:

 The Stanford Chronic Disease Self-Management Program (PATH in Michigan) was developed and tested by Stanford University to help people learn to better manage their long-term health conditions.
 It is a six-week workshop conducted in 2 1/2 hour sessions each week.
 Workshops are offered in community locations.
-Search for a PATH and Diabetes PATH workshop near you.
+Search for a PATH or Diabetes PATH Workshop happening in Winter 2014 near you.

 Who should participate: